-- Examples of U.S. federal laws that affect data management include: The Health Insurance Portability and Accountability Act of 1996 (Pub.
+^{130.} Examples of U.S. federal laws that affect data management include: The Health Insurance Portability and Accountability Act of 1996 (Pub.
 L. 104-191) (HIPAA) and Health Information Technology for Economic and Clinical Health Act of 2009 (Pub.
 L. 111-5) (HITECH) (healthcare data); the Gramm-Leach Bliley Act (GLBA), also known as the Financial Services Modernization Act of 1999 (Pub.
 L. 106-102, 113 Stat.
 1338) (financial data); and the Electronic Communications Privacy Act of 1986, 18 U.S.C. § 2510-22 (ECPA) (electronic communications).
-At the state level, Massachusetts sets strict requirements for management of certain data types-see STANDARDS FOR THE PROTECTION OF PERSONAL INFORMATION OF RESIDENTS OF THE COMMONWEALTH, 201 C.M.R.
+At the state level, Massachusetts sets strict requirements for management of certain data types.
+See STANDARDS FOR THE PROTECTION OF PERSONAL INFORMATION OF RESIDENTS OF THE COMMONWEALTH, 201 C.M.R.
 17.00.
 Moreover, case law may restrict an organization's ability to preserve privileged and personal employee data accessible from within the organization's systems.
 See, e.g., Pure Power Boot Camp v.
 Warrior Fitness Boot Camp, 759 F. Supp.
 2d 417 (S.D.N.Y.
 2010); Stengart v.
 Loving Care Agency, Inc., 408 N.J.
 Super.
 54 (App.
 Div.
 2009), aff'd as modified and remanded, 201 N.J.
-300 (2010). - 111 See, e.g., Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the Protection of Natural Persons with Regard to the Processing of Personal Data and on the Free Movement of Such Data, and Repealing Directive 95/46/EC (General Data Protection Regulation), 2016 O.J.
-(L 119/1), available at https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32016R0679#PP3Contents [hereinafter GDPR].
-The GDPR governs the processing and use of personal data for EU Member States, and requires a controller to inform the data subject "of the period of time for which the personal data will be stored, and if that is not possible, the criteria used to determine that period.
-The GDPR regulates the ability of companies to process personal data or transfer it outside the EU, especially for purposes-like litigation or investigations-that were unforeseen when data are collected or obtained.
-See GDPR, arts.
-13.3, 14.4, 49.1(e).
-Although the GDPR allows a company to process and transfer personal data for the "establishment, exercise or defence of legal claims" in certain situations, it imposes very strict criteria for doing so.
-Id. - See, e.g., GDPR, supra note 111, at Recital 1.
-Effective May 25, 2018, the GDPR replaced Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the Protection of Individuals with Regard to the Processing of Personal Data and on the Free Movement of Such Data, 1995 O.J.
-(L 281), available at https://eurlex.europa.eu/legal-content/EN/ALL/?uri=CELEX:31995L0046 [hereinafter EU Data Protection Directive].
+300 (2010).

-copying, moving or otherwise targeting it, including for purposes of U.S. preservation.
-113 Beyond preservation, data protection laws and regulations may affect the range of activity covered by the Electronic Discovery Reference Model (EDRM) (e.g., collection, processing, analysis, review, and production), because transferring and disclosing personal data outside of the EU (and certain other approved countries with similar protections) is also restricted or prohibited.
-114
+In the European Union (EU), for example, personal data protection is considered a fundamental human right.132 European laws and regulations are designed to protect this right, including the protection of an individual's workplace data.
+These laws and regulations may prohibit or restrict an organization from "processing" such data, including retaining it in situ outside of a routine schedule, or copying, moving, or otherwise targeting it, including for purposes of U.S. preservation.133 Beyond preservation, data protection laws and regulations may affect the range of activity covered by the Electronic Discovery Reference Model (EDRM) (e.g., collection, processing, analysis, review, and production), because transferring and disclosing personal data outside of the EU (and certain other approved countries with similar protections) is also restricted or prohibited.134